Assistant Professor of Political Science:

-Rebecca Weitz-Shapiro's research interests include comparative political institutions, subnational politics, and the political economy of development, with a particular focus on Latin America.
+Rebecca Weitz-Shapiro's research interests include comparative political institutions, political behavior, and the political economy of development, with a particular focus on Latin America.

-She is currently completing a book manuscript on clientelism and social policy across Argentine municipalities.
-In a second project, she examines citizen attitudes towards corruption in Brazil.
-Both projects employ a mix of methodologies, including survey experiments.
+She is currently completing a book manuscript on clientelism and social policy in Argentine municipalities.
+Separate projects examine citizen attitudes towards corruption in Brazil and the role of brokers in getting votes in Argentina.

 Professor Weitz-Shapiro's research aims to understand variation in the quality of representation and accountability within new democracies.
 As many third-wave democracies enter their second or even third decade of existence, concerns about national democratic consolidation have waned.
 Nonetheless, in a number of these countries, free and fair elections coexist with democracy-distorting practices that raise serious questions about the quality of democracy that citizens experience.
 Professor Weitz-Shapiro's completed and ongoing projects seek to understand the conditions under which phenomena that diminish the quality of representation and accountability can survive-or even thrive-in competitive electoral environments.